 Look how moist..and lemony.
 Chris over at Nibble Me This recently noted that you didn’t see many desserts on his site because he really doesn’t like desserts that much.
 Same here.
 I don’t think I have a sweet tooth in my head, but give me a bag of potato chips….oh, don’t get me wrong, there are desserts that are absolutely

 Love the combination of flavors here.
 The salty citrus combined with the cilantro and the sweet shrimp work well here.
 And the addition of red pepper flakes really BAM it up.
-Take a look: Sweet and Spicy Shrimp and Noodles Author: www.highlandsranchfoodie.com Print Ingredients ½ pound noodles of your choice, (I used flat egg noodles) ¼ C.
+Take a look: Print Sweet and Spicy Shrimp and Noodles Servings: 2 Author: www.highlandsranchfoodie.com Ingredients 1/2 pound Egg Noodles 1/4 Cup extra virgin olive oil 3

 I’m kabob-inspired after reading over a week’s worth of ridiculously good-looking kabob creations over at Sippity Sup.
 That’s right, Greg has been offering up a daily dose of skewered treats.
 This is not one of Greg’s creations.
 This is my very own which I should really name “Freeloader Kabobs”.
 With my base of chicken breasts, onions and peaches, I reached for